-Let’s start this 2017 with a round-up of the best places to visit in the Philippines.
+Let’s start this 2017 with a round-up of the best tourist spots in the Philippines.
 This list features every must-see attractions in the Philippines, from the islands in Palawan to recent highlights such as Kalanggaman Island in Leyte — as recommended by local and international travel influencers.

-This list of best places to visit in the Philippines is useful as a checklist for local travelers (“Have you visited them all?”) or as a guide for foreign travelers spending a few weeks in the country.
+This definitive list of best tourist spots in the Philippines is useful as a checklist for local travelers (“Have you visited them all?”) and as a guide for foreign travelers spending a few weeks in the country.

 Tagaytay is definitely a must-see in the Philippines.
 When you visit Tagaytay, you will enjoy a perfect weather, not so warm during the day and with fresh cool air at night.

 Once you are in Tagaytay, you can visit and trek Taal Volcano, the second most active volcano in the Philippines.
 It’s very accessible within the city, with an additional 15 minute boat ride.
 After a quick boat ride, there’s an hour of hiking until you reach the volcano’s crater.
 Once you are at the top, you can enjoy breathtaking views, take pictures and even enjoy fresh coconut juice.
 The hike is very easy, and you can even do with while riding a horse if you choose to!